Records of the University Retirees Action Committee

 Language of Materials

 The Records of the University Retiree’s Action Committee contains files from the class action court case Charlene Ager, et al v.
 Public Employees' Retirement Association, et al, Larimer County District Court case no. 91 CV 346, also known as URAC v.
 PERA.
 The Colorado State University (CSU) accelerated retirement program began in 1987.
-Starting in 1991, PERA informed participants that they were going to rescind salary increases granted to retirees who participated in the accelterated program.
+Starting in 1991, PERA informed participants that they were going to rescind salary increases granted to retirees who participated in the accelerated program.
 In response, the University Retiree’s Action Committee (URAC) formed, and they hired legal counsel to file a class action lawsuit against PERA and CSU.
 The collection primarily consists of materials created for the trial: correspondence, transcripts, legal research and notes, depositions, retirement pians, affidavits, case files, pleadings, and a cassette tape.

 Materials appear in one series arranged topically into categories and then chronologically within each category.